nuprl/tag-sound/gf-icfp-2018/talk/README.md

 can leverage the types for now think about whether you believe these are true and we'll revisit near the end of the talk

+AS SCIENTISTS HAVE TO INVESTIGATE

 2
+Moving on, I'm intersted in migratory typing bring type systems research to bear on a dynamically typed language wind up with a language that mixes .. this is one angle on a more general problem of gradual typing, or rather combining static and dynamic typing, so its good to look to that area for inspiration

+and its a big space, here's just a few languages that allow static and dynamic code

 the paper is about languages that combine typed and untyped code here are the names of a few such languages there are a lot of names these are organized by date because